privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Custom Domains and Aliases"

-    Disroot lets users use their own domain.
+    Disroot lets you use your own domain.
 They have aliases, however you must [manually apply](https://disroot.org/en/forms/alias-request-form) for them.

 ??? check "Private Payment Methods"